shawninder/enex/README.md

-# en-extract
+# enex

-Extracts the page ID (from the url) and page name (from the page source) from an Engaging Networks page.
+Extracts the page ID (from the url) and page name (from the page source) from an Engaging Networks page or pages.

 ## Usage